 Regardless of the website, local listings comprise the same core data: NAP.
 This stands for your business’s name, address, and phone number.
 In addition to NAP, your business listings can also include:

-These core components will help customers easily connect with your business once they find you through an online search.
+These core components will help customers easily connect with your business and find the right information.

 What is business listing management?